Updated April 09, 2022

-Congress recently passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which included the Higher Education Emergency Relief Fund (HEERF) to assist students who have experienced financial hardship relating to the COVID-19 pandemic.
+Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES), the Coronavirus Response and Relief Supplemental Aid Act (CRRSAA), and the American Rescue Plan (ARP) which all include the Higher Education Emergency Relief Fund (HEERF I, II and II respectively).
+The HEERF I, II and II Student Portions are meant to assist students who have experienced financial hardship relating to the COVID-19 pandemic.

 These funds, which are grants, not loans, are available to help eligible students who are facing an unexpected financial emergency and need help with one or more of the following items in order to stay enrolled in college: housing, food, basic technology to assist with online learning, and other essentials due to circumstances relating to the pandemic.